-Your role as a Member of the Planning Authority To make planning decisions openly, impartially, with sound judgement and for iustifiable reasons.
+2. Your role as a Member of the Planning Authority

+To control development and to make planning decisions openly, impartially, with sound judgment and for justifiable reasons.

-4. When the Code of Good Practice applies
+3. When the Code of Good Practice applies

-This code applies to Members at all times when involving themselves in the planning process.
-(This includes when taking part in the decision making meetings of the Council in exercising the functions of the Planning Authority or when involved on less formal occasions, such as meetings with officers or the public and consultative meetings).
+This code applies to Members at all times when involving themselves in the planning process (this includes when taking part in the decision making meetings of the Council in exercising the functions of the Planning Authority or when involved on less formal occasions, such as meetings with officers or the public, and consultative meetings).
 It applies as equally to planning enforcement matters or site specific policy issues as it does to planning applications.